fmpothier/Climate_Impact_Analysis/README.md

   <img src="images/k-function_2019_Actual_temp.jpg" alt="K-function graph of weather stations measuring temp in BC in 2019" style="width: 45%;"/>
 </div>

-Figure 3.
+<i>Figure 3.
 The graphs show the K-function analysis of the distribution of weather stations in British Columbia (BC) in 2019.
-The left graph illustrates the distribution of stations measuring total precipitation, while the right graph illustrates the distribution of stations measuring average temperature.
+The left graph illustrates the distribution of stations measuring total precipitation, while the right graph illustrates the distribution of stations measuring average temperature.</i>

+<b>4.2 Analyzing the Spatial Autocorrelation of Weather Stations

+Global Moran’s I

+Table 3:</b> Global Moran's I Results for Total Precipitation and Average Temperature in BC over the years 2017, 2018 and 2019.